SSRN Home Search and Download Papers Browse Abstract and Paper Submission Subscribe to Networks View Briefcase Top Papers Top Authors Top Institutions

 Duke University - Fuqua School of Business; National Bureau of Economic Research (NBER)

-We survey 1,050 CFOs in the U.S., Europe, and Asia to assess whether their firms are credit constrained during the global credit crisis of 2008.
-We study whether corporate spending plans differ conditional on this measure of financial constraint.
+We survey 1,050 CFOs in the U.S., Europe, and Asia to directly assess whether their firms are credit constrained during the global financial crisis of 2008.
+We study whether corporate spending plans differ conditional on this survey-based measure of financial constraint.
 Our evidence indicates that constrained firms planned deeper cuts in tech spending, employment, and capital spending.
 Constrained firms also burned through more cash, drew more heavily on lines of credit for fear banks would restrict access in the future, and sold more assets to fund their operations.
-We also find that the inability to borrow externally causes many firms to bypass attractive investment opportunities, with 86% of constrained U.S. CFOs saying their investment in attractive projects was restricted during the credit crisis of 2008.
-More than half of the respondents say they will cancel or postpone their planned investment.
+We also find that the inability to borrow externally caused many firms to bypass attractive investment opportunities, with 86% of constrained U.S. CFOs saying their investment in attractive projects was restricted during the credit crisis of 2008.
+More than half of the respondents said they canceled or postponed their planned investments.
 Our results also hold in Europe and Asia, and in many cases are stronger in those economies.
-Although survey-based analyses have limitations, our evidence adds to the portfolio of approaches and knowledge about the impact of credit constraints on corporate behavior.
+Our analysis adds to the portfolio of approaches and knowledge about the impact of credit constraints on real firm behavior.

 Keywords: Financial crisis, financing constraints, investment spending, liquidity management, matching estimators